 Detox is an important step in a drug treatment program.
-In fact, many rehab centers don’t even accept people until they complete detox.
-Individuals searching for treatment should always consider residential detox first.
+Making sure you are taking the right doses of the right medication is the first step toward living a life that isn’t dominated by addiction.
+In fact, many drug rehab centers don’t even accept people until they complete detox.
+Individuals searching for treatment should always consider residential addiction treatment at a detox center first.
 Trying to detox at home without professional help is dangerous and often leads to relapse.

 What Is Residential Detox?

-Outpatient detox programs are generally not a good idea either, because clients go home at the end of the day.
-Without any training to control their triggers, it’s easy for them to start using drugs again.
+Outpatient detox programs are generally not a good idea either because clients go home at the end of the day.
+Without any training to control their cravings, it’s easy for them to start using drugs again.
 Inpatient detox programs remove the temptation.

 Benefits of Inpatient Residential Detox Programs